TerrySimBar/pandas-challenge/README.md

 Contributions to this projects are highly encouraged!
 If you wish to contribute, please follow these guidelines:

-- Fork the respective repository for the PyCitySchools Jupyter Notebook script and clone it locally.
+- Fork the pandas-challenge repository and clone it locally.
 - Create a new branch for your feature or bug fix.
 - Commit your changes with descriptive commit messages.
 - Push your branch to your forked repository.